 Providers should test for pertussis by both culture and PCR in any patient who is suspected of having pertussis.
 Culture is considered the gold standard for pertussis testing and is best performed in the first 2 weeks after cough onset; however, it can take up to 1 week to have results of a culture for pertussis.
-Isolates from the culture are sent to the CDC for further testing.
+Samples sent to BOL will be cultured and isolates from the culture are sent to the CDC for further testing.
 PCR testing results are usually available within a few days and testing can occur up to four weeks after cough onset.
-For cases related to this outbreak, culture testing and supplies can be provided upon request of the Public Health Laboratory and use of the appropriate lab submission form.
-Serology is not as reliable for the diagnosis of an acute case of pertussis.
-Testing is done by nasopharyngeal (NP) swab or aspirate.
-A properly obtained NP swab is essential for optimal diagnostic results.
-Testing should ideally occur within the first 2 weeks of cough onset and can occur even if the patient is on antibiotic therapy.
-Both pertussis culture and PCR testing are available through commercial laboratories.
+Serology is not reliable for the diagnosis of an acute case of pertussis.
+Testing is done by <a href="maiston-assistant-nation-nati cdc.gov/pertussis